thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 numbers.sort(orderAscending);
 console.log(numbers); //output: [2,3,6,7,8]
 ```
 With the same `numbers` array, what if we want to calculate the total of it?
+Array `reduce` can help us do that, it accept and reducer function and apply that function to every item in the array while also keep track of the accumulated result.
 ```js
 const totalReducer = (total, num) => total + num;
 console.log(numbers.reduce(totalReducer,0)) //output: 26
 ```
-`Reduce` has some others interesting usage, let's say we have a very big array of api data and want to transform it to a dictionary for faster access and update we can do
+`Reduce` has some others interesting usage, assume that we have a very big array of api data and want to transform it to a dictionary for faster access and update we can do
 ```js
 const data = [
     {id: 1, name: 'computer1', count: 3 },